 Bentley Wood was the house Chermayeff designed for him and his family.
-Completed in 1938, it is said to be Britain’s first modern house – if one forgets the 1933 Shann House, 1934 Shrubbs House, 1935 Cohen House …
+Completed in 1938, it it’s said to be Britain’s first modern house – if one forgets the 1933 Shann House, 1934 Shrubbs House, 1935 Cohen House …

 Frank Lloyd Wright came to have a look.
 Life was good.
 No-one’s owning up to having designed this extension.

 I doubt Chermayeff would’ve cared, for Bentley Wood proved to be the demise of Chermayeff’s career in England, as the costs of the house made him bankrupt shortly after moving in, forcing him to leave England for America.
 It’s probably not as simple as that.
 November 1938 was Kristallnacht and September 1939 the German invasion of Poland.
-It’s easy to imagine a few spooked clients pulling out of deals, creating cashflow problems.
+It’s easy to imagine a few spooked clients pulling out of deals and creating cashflow problems.
 If Chermayeff’s practice was still a partnership, he’d have had to sell his personal assets to honour his debts, including any home loan he may have taken out.
 Bankruptcy would be a likely result if he couldn’t but trustees would normally prevent a bona-fide bankrupt leaving the country for any length of time.
-Conclusion: there probably was some sort of financial unpleasantness and, as it was before, Chermayeff’s decision was to change countries.
+Conclusion: there probably was some sort of financial unpleasantness and, as it had been before, Chermayeff’s solution was to change countries.